 When he's not rock climbing, he's climbing trees as a part of his work as an arborist.
 His favorite places to climb are Yosemite National Park, the Red River Gorge in Kentucky and, of course, the Gunks.

 Andrew started climbing in the mid 1970s.
-He is AMGA SPI certified and has extensive climbing experience in the Shawangunks as well as many other areas in the US, Mexico, and Europe.
+He is DEC licensed for guiding both rock and ice and is AMGA SPI certified.
+He has extensive climbing experience in the Shawangunks as well as many other areas in the US, Mexico, and Europe.
 He is a very patient instructor and knows many hidden gems at the Gunks.

-He lives with his wife, 3 cats, and his two crag dogs, Cody and Luca on the Shawangunks high point, Cragsmoor.
+He lives with his wife and crag dog, Luca on the Shawangunks high point, Cragsmoor.

 Simeon is a licensed rock climbing guide, and a certified Wilderness First Responder who has been technical rock climbing since 1995 and has taught people how to climb and stay safe in the vertical world for the better part of twenty years.
 Simeon is active in several climbing coalitions throughout the northern continent and believes in protecting open space for future generations.
 You can find Simeon's name in guidebooks within the Red River Gorge, Kentucky, Mount Charleston, Nevada, Ralph Stover State Park in Bucks County Pennsylvania, the New River Gorge, West Virginia, and throughout Mexico including; El Potrero Chico, Peña de Bernal, and Aculco de Espinosa.
 Simeon learned to climb on traditional gear in the Delaware Water Gap, then moved onto the Gunks in 1996 which propelled him into a life as a climbing guide.
 Simeon considers himself firstly as a traditional climber even though the the majority of his route development is largely comprised in sport climbing areas.